Hazrat Mirza Ghulam Ahmad

 The Promised Messiah has repeatedly referred to himself as receiving

-the name nabi, or being called nabi, because it
+the name nabi, or being called nabi, because it is

-later on in this same book:
+on in this same book:

 I have been named by Allah as nabi by way of metaphor,